apache/fury/docs/specification/xlang_serialization_spec.md

 >
 > - Version 0.1 - serialization spec formalized

-Fury xlang serialization is an automatic object serialization framework that supports reference and polymorphism.
+Fory xlang serialization is an automatic object serialization framework that supports reference and polymorphism.
-Fury will convert an object from/to fury xlang serialization binary format.
+Fory will convert an object from/to fory xlang serialization binary format.
-Fury has two core concepts for xlang serialization:
+Fory has two core concepts for xlang serialization:

-- **Fury xlang binary format**
+- **Fory xlang binary format**
-- **Framework implemented in different languages to convert object to/from Fury xlang binary format**
+- **Framework implemented in different languages to convert object to/from Fory xlang binary format**

 The serialization format is a dynamic binary format.
-The dynamics and reference/polymorphism support make Fury flexible, much more easy to use, but also introduce more complexities compared to static serialization frameworks.
+The dynamics and reference/polymorphism support make Fory flexible, much more easy to use, but also introduce more complexities compared to static serialization frameworks.
 So the format will be more complex.